rsiemens/ziggurat/README.md

 #### `{variable | transform}` transforms

-Passes `variable` to the registered `transform` function. `transform` is a function which takes a single argument, the string value of `variable`, and should return a string.
+Passes `variable` to the registered `transform` function. `transform` is a function which takes a single argument, the value of `variable`, and return a value.
+You can also chain transforms allowing for a more complex transform constructed from many smaller ones.
+If the value of the variable, or last transform, is not a string, then an implicit `str(value)` transform is applied.

 For example, registering a `reverse` transform